 —Maureen Seaton, author of Venus Examines Her Breast

 “‘Who could object to the world's pull?’
 Reed Bye asserts in his opening poem ‘Like a Wind’.
 Reed has written with the force and openness of that question his entire life.
 In this collection, What’s This, Reed Bye feels and imparts the pull of winds, doors, limbs, roads, flames, and rains.
 This is a poet whose seasoned craft finds him starting a poem six drafts in and the final cut of the poem that much further embedded in our consciousness.
-If I had the power, I would bestow upon him the Master of the Limen.
 This collection is full of the thresholds Reed has embraced in his previous writings, today / tomorrow, sun / moon, you / me and illusion / impermanence.
-I would open our bookstore at any hour if a reader were seeking What's This."
+I would open our bookstore at any hour if a reader were seeking it.”

-Reed Bye is a contemplative scholar and longtime professor at Naropa University's Jack Kerouac School of Disembodied Poetics.
-His poetry, like his mind, is radiant and centripetal.
+is a contemplative scholar and longtime professor at Naropa University's Jack Kerouac School of Disembodied Poetics.
 His previous books include Some Magic at the Dump, Erstwhile Charms, Border Theme, Heart's Bestiary, Passing Freaks and Graces, Catching On, and Join the Planets: New and Selected Poems.
-He has released two original CDs, Long Way Around (Farfalla, McMillan & Parrish, 2005) and Broke Even (Fast Speaking Music, 2013).
+He has also released two original CDs, Long Way Around and Broke Even.